 The Federal Perkins Loan is a federally-funded loan program based on demonstrated financial need.
 The amount of a student’s Federal Perkins Loan is determined by Allegheny College and is based on funding levels.
 Perkins Loans normally are awarded to Allegheny students with significant financial need the first two years of enrollment, due to lower amounts available from the Stafford Loan Program for freshmen and sophomores.

-Students are required to complete Perkins Loan Entrance Counseling and a Perkins Loan Master Promissory Note before loan funds can be disbursed.
+Students are required to complete a combined Perkins Loan Entrance Counseling/MPN before funds can be disbursed.
 NOTE: The Perkins Loan Entrance Counseling is separate from the Federal Stafford Loan Entrance counseling.

 William D. Ford Direct PLUS Loan Program for Parents